sendbird/sendbird-uikit-react/SAMPLES.md

 >
 ```

-> Note: You can try making your own customized chat header item by using `<CustomizedHeader />` on the CodeSandbox sample.
+> Note: You can try making your own customized chat header item by using `<CustomizedHeader />` on the StackBlitz sample.

 ### Message input